tgasla/rl-cloudsimplus/README.md

 We have created three docker images.
 The gateway and manager images consist of the main application and are the docker compose services we need for every experiment we want to run.
 The TensorBoard image is the UI endpoint and helps us keep track of the experiment's progress.
-Because we do not want to shut down the visualization dashboard every time we want to stop an experiment, the TensorBoard image is not a docker compose service and can be started as a standalone docker container by using the following command *(TODO fix it):
+Because we do not want to shut down the visualization dashboard every time we want to stop an experiment, the TensorBoard image is not a docker compose service and can be started as a standalone docker container by using the following command (TODO: consider changing it):

 ```bash
 make run-tensorboard